Approximately 3-5 seeds per gram

-Start indoors from mid-late April, or direct sow outside in May, when the last chance of frost has passed in your area.
-Sow the seeds 2-3 cm (1”) deep, and maintain temperature around 18°C (65°F).
+Start indoors from late April, or direct sow outside in May, when the last chance of frost has passed in your area.
+Sow the seeds 2 cm (1”) deep, and maintain temperature around 18°C (65°F).
 The soil temperature should be around 15°C (60°F).
-Sow 2-3 seeds per hill, or in small pots, and keep the strongest seedling.
+Sow 2-3 seeds per hill, or in small pots, and keep the strongest seedling or keep all germinated seeds and plant together in a hill.
 Germination takes about 7-14 days, depending on the soil temperature.
 Transplant the plants into bigger pots when large enough to handle and keep them inside the greenhouse.
 Gradually acclimatize the plants before planting outside.
-Space hills or transplants 3-5m (12-15’) apart.
-If you have more space, you can increase distance between plants.
+Space hills or transplants 1.2 m (4’) between the plants.
+If you have more space, you can increase distance from plants.
 Pumpkin plants prefer sunny locations and very rich soil.

-Watering: Sugar Pie Pumpkins require a moderate amount of water.
-An inch of water a week ensures good growth, whether vegetables are grown in single or wide rows.
-Keep soil moist but not saturated.
+Watering: 2.5 cm (1") of water a week ensures good growth, whether pumpkins are grown in single or wide rows.
 The amount of rain that falls during the week affects how much you should water your garden.
+Spooky pumpkin only requires moderate watering, do not over water.
 The trick is to only water pumpkins when they require it.
 Check the soil moisture levels with a trowel or a hoe and as long as you can see the moisture and your plant looks happy, you do not need to water.
-When the soil is starting to dry out, or the plant starts to look a bit droopy, give it a long deep drink.
-Deep and infrequent watering is best and results in a healthier plant.
 It is important to not get water on any of the leaves.
 Use drip irrigation if available, and water in the morning instead of late in the evening.
 This simple technique will help prevent fungal diseases like powdery mildew.

-Spacing after Thinning: Thinning is generally not required for 2-3 plants per hill, but you can thin to the strongest plant in every hill every 3-5m (12-15’).
-Rows should be planted 3-5m (12-15’) apart just to give enough room to negotiate through the ‘pumpkin patch’, if you have the room.
+Spacing after Thinning: Thinning is generally not required for 2-3 plants per hill, but you can thin to the strongest plant every 1.2 m (4’) of hill.
+Rows should be planted 1.5-2.5 m (5-8’) apart.